BernedettesKey/BernedettesKey/README.md

 <p align="center"> ${{\color{#056E00}{\texttt{I'll add stuff here soon,}}}}$ </p>

-we play on ibis paint, i tend to accidentally hit the back button a lot.. uhm... so i disappear a lot.
+we play on ibis paint, i tend to accidentally hit the back button a lot.. uhm... so i disappear way more than i should.
 Also the reason why we play on ibis of all things, is because google is blocked so we use Facebook Messenger for Discord and Ibis Paint for everything else </3

 <div align="left">